com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT DISTINCT subquery0.res as res
+    SELECT DISTINCT subquery0.res AS res
-    FROM (SELECT purchase0.shipping_info_id as res
+    FROM (SELECT purchase0.shipping_info_id AS res
       FROM purchase purchase0
       ORDER BY purchase0.total DESC
       LIMIT 3) subquery0